Ezequiel Duran Player Props: Rangers vs. White Sox

 Ezequiel Duran At The Plate

-- Duran is hitting .313 with 11 doubles, a triple, eight home runs and nine walks.
+- Duran is batting .306 with 11 doubles, a triple, eight home runs and nine walks.

+- In 63.0% of his 54 games this season, Duran has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has homered in eight games this season (15.1%), homering in 4.2% of his plate appearances.
+- He has hit a home run in 14.8% of his games this year, and 4.1% of his trips to the dish.

-- Duran has had an RBI in 17 games this season (32.1%), including nine multi-RBI outings (17.0%).
+- In 17 games this year (31.5%), Duran has picked up an RBI, and in nine of those games (16.7%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

+- In 22 of 54 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.